devgeniem/wp-sanitize-accented-uploads/README.md

 It installs as mu-plugin so that your client won't accidentally disable it.

 ## Use WP CLI to remove accents from uploads and database
+This searches for accented filenames in all of your attachments.
+If it founds any it looks if these attachments are used in post content and sanitizes all occurences of the the attachment filename path from wp_posts and wp_postmeta.

 Take backup from your files and database before running this.
 It works for us but we can't give any guarantees.
 ```
 # You can analyze before running it: